sergeyklay/gstore/README.rst

-ghs
+gstore
 ===

-Ghs is a simple tool to synchronize GitHub repositories of your organizations.
+Gstore is a simple tool to synchronize GitHub repositories of your organizations.

 Overview
 --------